 “My research looks at housing as a social determinant of health, exploring the intersection of homelessness and health issues such as food insecurity, addiction, and HIV/AIDS, with an aim of informing policy.
 I’m excited about the potential that social work has to advocate for both health and housing as human rights.”

-Bowen is currently leading a NIH-funded study to improve the measurement and understanding of recovery capital for diverse populations of people in recovery from alcohol problems.
+Bowen is currently leading an NIH-funded study to improve the measurement and understanding of recovery capital for diverse populations of people in recovery from alcohol problems.
 She has published widely in journals including the American Journal of Public Health, Children and Youth Services Review, and Public Health Nutrition.
 Her article “No peace without justice: Addressing the United States’ War on Drugs in social work education” received the 2017 Best Teaching Note award from the Journal of Social Work Education.
 She was a 2016 Protégé in the American Psychological Association's Cyber Mentors Program for HIV/AIDS and health disparities research.
 Bowen is the UB School of Social Work liaison to the National Homelessness Social Work Initiative and is the co-convener of the Initiative’s New York-New Jersey regional network.
 She frequently collaborates with local housing and social service providers, such as the Homeless Alliance of Western New York, Compass House, and Buffalo City Mission/Cornerstone Manor.

 Bowen teaches in the MSW and DSW programs, including courses on substance use and addictions, social welfare history and policy, and evidence-based practice.
-Along with colleagues in the School of Social Work and School of Management, Bowen co-teaches the classroom component of the Social Impact Fellowship, a unique collaboration in which cross-disciplinary pairs of MSW and MBA students work together on innovation projects at socially minded businesses and nonprofits in the Buffalo area.
-Bowen’s research and teaching are rooted in her social work practice experience, which includes managing harm reduction-based supportive housing programs for homeless and HIV positive individuals in Chicago.
+Along with colleagues in the School of Social Work and School of Management, Bowen co-teaches the classroom component of the Social Impact Fellowship, a unique collaboration in which cross-disciplinary teams of MSW, MBA, and College of Arts and Sciences students work together on innovation projects at socially minded businesses and nonprofits in the Buffalo area.